Rurusetto/rurusetto/content/posts/hishigata/index.md

 # gameplay

-Use arrow keys or touch control and point the cursor in the direction of the oncoming arrows to block them.
+Use the arrow keys or touch screen to point the cursor in the direction of the oncoming arrows to block them.

 # controls

-Mainly use arrow keys.
-You can use touch control too.
+Arrow keys or touch screen.

 ### default controls